Quick tools for school, health, and money decisions.

 Example calculation

-If maintenance is 2,200 calories and you use a 300 calorie deficit, the target becomes about 1,900 calories per day.
-That gives you a practical starting point rather than a vague rule.
+If maintenance is 2,200 calories and you use a 300-calorie deficit, the target becomes about 1,900 calories per day.
+With a 500-calorie deficit, the target becomes about 1,700 calories per day.
+The better choice is the one you can follow while still feeling functional.

 Next step